potatoeggy/eifueo/docs/sch3uz.md

 ## 4.5 - Metallic bonding

+## 9.1 - Oxidation and reduction

+### Oxidation states

+The oxidation state of an atom or ion assumes that atoms gain or lose electrons according to their electronegativity, effectively assuming that all bonds are ionic.
+It is equal to the charge it would have if the compound was an ion.
+As such, the oxidation state of an ion is equal to its charge, and in a atom, the charge it **would** have if it were an ion.

+!!! warning
+    The oxidation **number** of an atom is the **magnitude** of its oxidation state.

+Oxidation states are written as their charge followed by the number of electrons "lost" or "gained", opposite the notation used for charge.
+All elements in their elemental form have oxidation states of $0$.

+!!! example
+    The oxidation state of oxygen in water is $+2$ and the oxidation state of a single chromium atom in dichromate ($\text{Cr}_2\text{O}_7{}^{2-}$) is $+6$).

 ## 11.1 - Uncertainties and errors in measurement and results

 Please see [SL Physics#Uncertainties and errors](/sph3u7/#12-uncertainties-and-errors) for more information.